cipz/cybersecuritybase_ctf/README.md

 }
 ```

-With the help of one of my german speaking friends I figured out that the word *kodieren* stands for *codec* and I took a look at it:
+With the help of one of my german speaking friends I, figured out that the word *kodieren* stands for *codec* and I took a look at what this function does:

 ![](13_Dr_Strangelove_Mk_II/solution/sol_1.png)

-The subtractions made not a lot of sense since the varible `wout` is an array of 4 times 65:
+The subtractions didn't make a lot of sense since the varible `wout` is an array of 4 times 65:

 ![](13_Dr_Strangelove_Mk_II/solution/sol_2.png)